Travis Jankowski Player Props: Rangers vs. Dodgers

 Travis Jankowski At The Plate

-- Jankowski has nine doubles, a triple, a home run and 22 walks while batting .322.
+- Jankowski has nine doubles, a triple, a home run and 22 walks while hitting .320.

-- Jankowski has picked up a hit in 34 of 51 games this season, with multiple hits 11 times.
+- Jankowski has picked up a hit in 67.3% of his 52 games this year, with at least two hits in 21.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.